mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/manifest_file/index.md

 ### Example solution

 As the example application is a single page, we can use `"/"`, or omit the key altogether.
-For that same reason, we can display our period tracker without browser tools, setting the `display` to `standalone`.
+For that same reason, we can display cycleTracker without browser tools, setting the `display` to `standalone`.

 In [our CSS](/en-US/docs/Web/Progressive_web_apps/Tutorials/Intro/HTML_and_CSS#css_file), the `background-color: #efe;` is set on the `body` element selector.
 We use `#eeffee` to ensure a smooth transition from placeholder appearance to app load.
 }